top of page

 The programme is funded by Defra’s Future Farming Resilience Fund, and any tenant or owner-occupied farm currently in receipt of BPS in England is eligible to join for free.
 The Hill Farm Project is working with the Royal Countryside Fund as one of 19 delivery partners across the country who can build on their existing relationships within their farming communities, to tailor activity to local needs.
 This ensures that the most important issues receive the right focus and are delivered via known and trusted people.

-Following a successful initial pilot in 2021/22 which led to the current 3 year roll out, we are now about to start season two of the main programme which will be active this autumn/winter.
+We ran a successful pilot in 2021/22 which led to the current 3 year roll out, delivering a main programme of events each autumn/winter.
 This free programme offers the chance to join meetings or events which highlight and address some of the main concerns brought about by the changes in policy from the Agricultural Transition.
-As this is still seeing continual changes and news emerging, its understandable that farmers may be unclear about their options.
+As this has been through continual change, its understandable that farmers may be unclear about their options.

-Our programme on Dartmoor is designed to help with this; to understand the implications to the farm business from the continued reduction of BPS payments, how to identify and compare potential income from new ELM Agri-Environment schemes, what's involved and how to approach these?
-We start with these core subjects, expanding into optional topic workshops as we progress into the new year.
+Our programme on Dartmoor is designed to help with this; to understand the implications to the farm business from declining BPS payments, how to identify and compare potential income from new Countryside Stewardship (CS) and Sustainable Farming Incentive (SFI) schemes, what's involved and how to approach these?
+We start with these core subjects, expanding into optional topic workshops as we progress each year.

-With two seasons under our belts and having worked with over 100 Dartmoor farms so far through this programme, we want to focus more on tailored support this winter, which hopefully will result in greater understanding to adapt to the policy changes but also to build a stronger connection within and between farmers on the moor as well.
+Now with three seasons under our belts and having worked with over 150 Dartmoor farms so far through this programme, we are currently (Spring 2024) paused as most of our farmers are busy with lambing and calving.
 We have also designed our wider events offer to be complementary and run in parallel, all of which are designed to provide insight, build knowledge and an opportunity to see or discuss practicalities first-hand.

 You can sign up with us at any time - submit your interest either on the Royal Countryside Fund page or with us through all the usual contact links or via our subscription form.